salsbeeltareqq/reading-notes-2/Lab01b.md

 1. ### What is a growth mindset?

-This term focusing on the fact that intelligence and talent are just a simple starting points, which you can overcome these gifts by constant furthure develompnet or efforts, you can't only depends on these gifts to accomplish any of your goals or dreams.
+1.1 **Definision** This term focusing on the fact that intelligence and talent are just a simple starting points, which you can overcome these gifts by constant furthure develompnet or efforts, you can't only depends on these gifts to accomplish any of your goals or dreams.

 Here is a simple illustration highlighting the differences between a fixed and a growth mindset: